The ngtcp2 programmers’ guide

 For server, it can open streams after installing 1RTT TX(encryption)

-key, which is notified by ngtcp2_callbacks.recv_tx_key
+key, which is notified by ngtcp2_callbacks.recv_tx_key.

 Note that handshake is not authenticated until handshake completes.